- This guidance is for England, Scotland and Wales

 The IPO's IP for business tools "can help you create value from your ideas, turning inspiration into sustainable business success".
 The free online tools include an IP 'health check' for business.

 For more information on the work of trading standards services - and the possible consequences of not abiding by the law - please see 'Trading standards: powers, enforcement and penalties'.

 - Trade Marks Act 1994

-Last reviewed / updated: August 2017
+Last reviewed / updated: April 2022

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.

 The guide's 'Key legislation' links may only show the original version of the legislation, although some amending legislation is linked to separately where it is directly related to the content of a guide.
-Information on amendments to UK legislation can be found on each link's 'More Resources' tab; amendments to EU legislation are usually incorporated into the text.
+Information on amendments to legislation can be found on each link's 'More Resources' tab.

 ©2022 itsa Ltd on behalf of the Trading Standards Institute.